intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

                 for this rectangular region.
                 The compiler will emit an error when invalid value is set.

+Ptr             Pointer which holds the address of raw (untyped) data
+                in the memory.

+Base            Base address of raw (untyped) data in the memory.

+Height          Surface Height minus 1 in number of data elements
+                of the Untyped 2D surface.

 Width           Surface Width minus 1 in bytes of the 2D surface.
                 Surface Width must be equal or greater than 64B.
                 Surface Width must be DWord (i.e. 4 bytes) aligned.

-Height          Surface Height minus 1 in number of data elements
-                of the Untyped 2D surface.

 Pitch           Surface Pitch minus 1 in bytes of the 2D surface.
                 Surface Pitch must be greater or equal to Surface Width.